Wayvo/otigons-animation-macros/README.md

 # foundry-animation-macros
-This is a collection of Macros I've compiled for use with the JB2A Animations Patreon Module.
+This is a collection of Macros I've made for use with the JB2A Animations Patreon Module.
 These are based on the D&D 5e system, but can be used for other systems as well.

 Credit goes to the following for helping with many of these:
 - JB2A (check them out on Patreon: https://www.patreon.com/JB2A/posts )